 New Settings: This functionality has not changed from Drupal 6.

+System section

+The system section of settings gives you links to containing information about your site as well as allowing you to configure information about the site as well as configuration of the administration of the site.

 Site information

 Drupal 7 Path: admin/config/system/site-information

-Drupal 6 Menu Location: Administer > Site configuration > Site information
+Drupal 6 Menu Location: Administer | Site configuration | Site information

 Drupal 6 Path: admin/settings/site-information

-Description: Gives you the ability to configure basic information about your site including the site name, site e-mail, default home page, etc.
+Description: Gives you the ability to configure basic information about your site including the site name, site e-mail, default home page, and so on.

-New Settings: In Drupal 7,the Mission and Footer message fields have been removed.
+New Settings: In Drupal 7, the Mission and Footer message fields have been removed.
 You can replicate these settings using custom blocks.
 Drupal 7 also adds the ability to configure pages to display when a page is not found (error 404), or when a user does not have access to functionality (error 403).
 This can be very useful if you want to send user's to a login page or to a site map.
 Drupal 7 also adds a setting for the frequency to automatically run cron.
 We will discuss cron the new cron system in more detail later in this chapter.